UnScene3D: Unsupervised 3D Instance Segmentation for Indoor Scenes: Method

 Our initial pseudo masks can provide a set of proposed instances $M^0$; however, these pseudo masks are quite sparse in the scenes and sometimes over- or under-split nearby instances.
 We thus refine the pseudo mask data through an iterative self-training strategy, producing final instance segmentation predictions $M'$ with more dense and complete instance proposals.

-We leverage a state-of-the-art 3D transformer-based backbone~\cite{Schult23mask3d} for our self-training from pseudo mask data as supervision.
+We leverage a state-of-the-art 3D transformer-based backbone~\cite{Schult23mask3d} for our self-training from pseudo mask data as mask-head supervision, while the class-head is collapsed to \textit{foreground} and \textit{background} classes.
 Through multiple training cycles we save the proposals of the $t^{th}$ iteration into $M^{t}$, from the self-trained model, and save these masks as an extension to the original pseudo dataset obtaining $M^t \supseteq M^0$.
 From the second training iteration, we can extract the most confident $K$ predictions and sample these new instance proposals as an addition to the pseudo annotations.
-Further, we only accept new instances if the added information value is larger than a minimum threshold, which we measure by simple segment IoU scores.
-This way, we can effectively densify the originally sparse annotations, but without limiting the quality of the originally clean pseudo masks. \paragraph{Loss} We adapt DropLoss \cite{wang2023cut} for our self-training cycles, which is robust to sparse data and missing annotations.
-In particular, we use a weighted combination of cross-entropy and Dice \cite{sudre2017generalised_diceloss} losses for bipartite-matching with pseudo annotations.
-We then drop losses for backpropagation which do not have at least $\tau_{drop}$ overlap with the annotations from the previous cycle.
+Further, we only accept new instances if the added information value is larger than the minimum threshold, measured by simple segment IoU scores.
+This way, we can effectively densify the originally sparse annotations, but without limiting the quality of the originally clean pseudo masks.